 When we are asked to provide a weather protection system & waterproofing corrugated structures on larger buildings, the alloy beam sections are constructed on a gable end scaffold and are then wheeled along a track into place.
 Once the structure is in the right location and at the correct intervals along the eaves of the property, we tie the beams together using sturdy braces similar to the ones used on alloy towers.
 When we’re happy that the braces have been fully installed, we pull a canvas sheeting into the runners and over the span of the beams to act as a barrier against the weather.

 We don’t use monarflex sheeting with this kind of roofing cover canopy as we can use a canvas size shrink wrap that extends beyond the level of the eaves – even down to floor level if required.

 Both of these temporary roof solutions and coverage are suitable on particular roof projects, such as church and cathedral repairs and listed building renovations.
 We have a great deal of experience of providing these temporary roof structures and components for homeowners, trade firms and construction companies.
 Whatever your waterproofing and weather coverage requirements are, we can deliver our temp roofs quickly and effectively.
 We cover large regions of the south east of England, including London, Hampshire, Surrey, East Sussex and West Sussex with our temp roofing and tin hat and shrink wrap systems.

 Don’t leave things to the whim of the weather whenever you need to carry out roof works; please give one of our qualified scaffolders a call for further information on our waterproofing temp roofs.
 We believe that we’re the best company in the area and are dedicated to achieving excellent customer satisfaction.
-We are happy to provide free guidance on the best type of temporary roof coverage and tin hat canopy system for your property and a no obligation quote.
+We are happy to provide free guidance on the best type of temporary roof scaffolding or tin hat canopy system for your property and a no obligation quote.